CirroBuild/FrostiDocs/blog/2020-11-16-http-server-contribution.md

 interesting?
 It is a difficult problem of coordination amongst threads while at the same time keeping the whole stack non-blocking.

-## What did I do?
+## How I added queuing to QuestDB's HTTP stack

 The first hurdle was to understand the stack, which is hard to follow at first glance.
 Control is passed around via both conditional statements and exception mechanisms.
 The thread messaging stack is also unusual.
 The API is non-blocking - the thread must find another task if the outbound queue is full or the inbound queue is empty.

 Instead of rejecting requests due to data availability errors, I added a queuing system that catches the state of these requests in a priority queue.
 This queue is then processed by idle threads (idle because of IO interruptions) and retried at exponentially increasing intervals.
-For example the first retry will happen in 2ms then in 4ms, 8ms, 16ms … 512ms,
-1s, 1s, 1s.
+For example the first retry will happen in 2ms then in 4ms, 8ms, 16ms … 512ms, 1s, 1s, 1s.
 The retry interval is a configuration parameter.
 Following this addition, operations are queued on the server, meaning that the user does not have to deal with errors or attempt to do this operation again.
 This piece of code processes priority queue:

 ```java
 private boolean sendToOutQueue() {